Thandel: Distribution

+Geetha Arts is independently responsible for the distribution of this film in the Telugu region.
 The Tamil dubbed version for Tamil Nadu distributed by S. R. Prakashbabu and S. R. Prabhu under Dream Warrior Pictures.
 The Hindi dubbed version for North India distributed by Jayantilal Gada under Pen Marudhar.
+The film's distribution in the UK was handled by Prathyangira Cinemas.

 Home media

 The satellite rights were acquired by Zee Telugu, while the post-theatrical streaming rights were acquired by Netflix for ₹40–45 crore.
-The film began streaming on Netflix from 7 March 2025.
+This sets a new record for the highest streaming rights payment to date for a film starring Chaitanya.
+The film was released on Netflix on March 7, 2025, and is available in Telugu, Hindi, Tamil, Kannada, and Malayalam.